koka-lang/koka/readme.md

 $ stack exec koka
 ```

+(Note: if you forgot to pass `--recursive` on cloning, you will get errors when compiling Koka modules --
+you can correct this by running `git submodule update --init --recursive`).

-You can also use `stack build --fast` to build a debug version of the compiler.
+You can also use `stack build --fast` to build a debug version of the compiler,
-Use `stack test --fast` to run the test-suite.
+and use `stack test --fast` to run the test-suite.

 (See the [build notes](#build-notes) below if you have issues when running- or installing `stack`).